 For inflammatory arthritis, treatment is focused on stopping the immune system from attacking the joints.
-Because each person’s body responds to treatment differently, there are two classes of medications that we use: Disease Modifying Anti Rheumatic Drugs (DMARD) and biologic agents.
+Because each person’s body responds to treatment differently, we use two classes of medications: Disease Modifying Anti Rheumatic Drugs (DMARD) and biologic agents.
 An example of DMARD is methotrexate.

-- A new field of medications called biologicshave revolutionized the way we treat arthritis.
-Before, people who had rheumatoid arthritis that didn’t respond to other treatments could become crippled and wheelchair-bound.
+- A new field of medications called biologics has revolutionized how we treat arthritis.
+Before, people with rheumatoid arthritis that didn’t respond to other treatments could become disabled and wheelchair-bound.
 Now, within a day or two of receiving a biologic agent, patients are feeling remarkably less pain and better mobility, with limited side effects.
 Depending on the medication – and there are more than 10 biologic medication options – it can be given as an injection, a pill, or an intravenous infusion.
 Biologics are particularly helpful for patients with rheumatoid arthritis, psoriatic arthritis, and spondylitis.
 Some examples of biologic medications include Enbrel, Humira, Orencia, Remicade, and Xeljanz.

 Treating Non-Inflammatory Arthritis

 For patients with non-inflammatory arthritis like osteoarthritis, the prevailing treatment had been aspirin until non-steroidal anti-inflammatory drugs (NSAIDS) were developed 50 years ago.
-This class of medications include Motrin, Advil, naproxen, and ibuprofen.
+This class of medications includes Motrin, Advil, naproxen, and ibuprofen.

 Local joint injections like cortisone injections have been used to reduce joint pain.
 Unfortunately, some patients had a bad experience with shots because either not enough medication was used, shots were spread out too much to be effective, or, in some extreme cases, the provider hit a bone while administering the injection.
-It’s important that these injections are given by a trained rheumatologist using ultrasound imaging to guide the needle into the joint.
+These injections must be given by a trained rheumatologist using ultrasound imaging to guide the needle into the joint.
 Ultrasound enables physicians to precisely guide the shot into the joint, increasing the effectiveness of the medication.
-It also can find fluid in the joint that can cause the joint to swell and dilute the medication.
-In these cases, fluid can be drained before the injection to ensure that treatment is effective.
+It also can find fluid in the joint that can cause the joint to swell and dilute the medicine.
+In these cases, fluid is drained before the injection to ensure effective treatment.
 If you’ve had a cortisone injection before and had a bad experience, try it again with a physician who uses ultrasound for the best results.
-In fact, injections done “blindly” without ultrasound guidance can miss the mark 30 percent of the time.
+Injections done “blindly” without ultrasound guidance can miss the mark 30 percent of the time.

 Another option for osteoarthritis is viscosupplementation injections.
 During viscosupplementation, a thick fluid called hyaluronate is injected into the knee joint, improving the lubricating properties of the synovial fluid.
 The procedure can reduce the pain from osteoarthritis and improve mobility.
 It’s often paired with cortisone injections to boost effectiveness.

 Another new option is Zilretta, an extended-release corticosteroid that slowly and continuously releases medicine into your knee for about six months.
-It works better and longer than traditional cortisone and doesn’t affect a patient’s blood sugar, an important benefit for diabetics.
+It works better and longer than traditional cortisone and doesn’t affect a patient’s blood sugar, an important benefit for people with diabetes.